 Journalism at the University of Northern Iowa

-Journalism at UNI starts with a minor that focuses on reporting, news writing, editing and design, online journalism, photojournalism, and mass communication law and ethics, and is taught by experienced and capable faculty.
+Journalism at UNI starts with a minor that focuses on reporting, news writing, editing and design, online journalism, photojournalism, and mass communication law and ethics, and is taught by experienced, award-winning faculty.
 The minor is popular with students from all areas across campus who want to write well and understand the best practices in journalism.